 Depending on experience, the average salary for an English teacher in Russia varies from USD $1,000 to $1,500 per month.
 Teachers are often asked to sign a form saying they will not “poach” students from the school to offer private lessons.

 However, it is not uncommon for students to approach teachers if they are planning to drop out of the school to ask for private tutoring sessions.
 Private students can also be found through networking.
 Teachers usually charge around $30 per hour, depending on the circumstances.

 Moscow is known for being an expensive city.
 However, the cost of living in Russia can be affordable for the average citizen if you are careful with your spending.
 Most people moving to Russia for the first time choose to work in a school that provides housing.
 This is a huge advantage, because finding affordable housing in the cities may be a challenge.
-Quality and location of the apartments may vary widely.
+The quality and location of the apartments may vary widely.

 Accommodations in the cities are expensive.
 Most apartments will cost around $600 or more, plus utilities.
 Rooms in central Moscow can cost $700 - $1,000.
 A typical teacher’s salary is not enough to comfortably cover rent, so it is advisable to find shared housing.
 Utilities will be an additional $40 and Cable TV/Internet is approximately $50 per month.
 Other daily essentials such as groceries, phone plan, eating out at local restaurants, and transportation are affordable.

 Classroom & Work Culture:

 If you work in a private language academy, you will most likely be teaching students in the afternoon or evening hours, after they have finished school or work.
 The classrooms are fairly casual and business attire is not required.
 If you are teaching English in a corporate location, you will need to dress appropriately.

 It is useful to have some classroom management skills, although an authoritative classroom is not expected.
 Russian students tend to be active and engaged in the lesson and you can expect a have some lively discussions.